ellipsis/ellipsis/README.md

 }
 ```

-And here's a slightly more advanced example (used by
+...and here's a slightly more complex example (used by
 [zeekay/vim](https://github.com/zeekay/dot-vim), my vim configuration):

 ```bash